 - working as a collaborative member of a transdisciplinary team

 - high and low incidence disabilities

 Classes are listed in recommended order.
+Please contact your faculty advisor to map out an individual plan of study.
 Prerequisites: Please note that a recent Child Development course as well as an Initial Practicum are prerequisites, determined on an individual basis at admissions.

 |ECED 5010||Curriculum in Early Childhood Education||3|

 |ECED 6200||Early Intervention Strategies||3|

 |ECED 5070||Social Competence and Classroom Supports||3|

 |Practicum Courses 1||6|

 |Total credit hours are divided between three practicum levels|